Lisbon, Portugal

 Is Lisbon Portugal a good place for expats and digital nomads?

 Yes, living in Lisbon is becoming increasingly popular among the expat community and digital nomads.
-The city offers coworking spaces, a vibrant expat community, and a lifestyle that many find appealing when moving away from their home country.
+The city offers coworking spaces, a vibrant expat community in Portugal, and a lifestyle that many find appealing when moving away from their home country.

 How difficult is it to learn the Portuguese language when living in Lisbon?